danelee2601/ErrorMessageDetecter/README.md

 # Updates
- ErrorMessageDetecter_GUI.py file was compiled to be an executable file (.exe) <br>
+ ErrorMessageDetecter_GUI.py file is compiled to be an executable file (.exe) <br>
- No longer have to install any dependency.
+ No longer have to install any dependency!
 Simply click "ErrorMessageDetecter_GUI.exe"! <br>
  Note: Still, you need to follow "Three things to do in advance" in the Quick Start section. <br>

 # Description